 Read more: NYC on our At a Glance has all our NYC advice.

-Top Things To Do On a Brooklyn Day Trip
+Top Things To Do With Kids On The Brooklyn Waterfront

 DUMBO (short for Down Under the Manhattan Bridge Overpass).

 Subway: Take the A or C to High Street, the F to York Street or the 2/3 to Clark Street.
 All are the first stop in Brooklyn.

 Admire the words of Walt Whitman and views of the skyline, the Brooklyn Bridge and the Statue of Liberty from Fulton Ferry Pier, or Brooklyn Bridge Park.

 On any warm weather weekend look for couples taking wedding photos on the Fulton Ferry Pier.